This month marks one year until my wedding day! As a weight loss dietitian, this has sparked a lot of questions about my personal wedding diet plan.

 This post is all about weight loss tips for brides and sharing my wedding diet plan.

 In my last "At home with a dietitian" update, I revealed that I got engaged earlier this year, and it has been a whirlwind of planning ever since.
 As I live abroad (Bermuda) and will be getting married at home (Ireland), planning a wedding from overseas is going to be challenging.
-But I've always been up for a challenge!

 Since getting engaged, there has been a lot of curiosity about our wedding plans, particularly about my dress, shoes, and wedding prep diet!
 This inspired me to make a full YouTube video on this topic and write this post.
 Weight loss is always in and out of fashion, but losing weight for a wedding seems to always be at the forefront of many people's minds.